 Combat occurs when opposing units occupy the same hex.
 Battles are fought one by one; all combat in a battle is resolved before proceeding to the next.

-Battles where Player 1 is the attacker are fought first (in the order determined by Player 1) then battles where Player 2 is the attacker are resolved (in the order determined by Player 2), etc. Reveal blocks in the current battle by tipping them forward to maintain current Strength.
+Battles where Player 1 is the attacker are fought first (in the order determined by Player 1) then battles where Player 2 is the attacker are resolved, etc. Reveal blocks in the current battle by tipping them forward to maintain current Strength.
 Reserves are not revealed until round 2.